Torrox is a sizeable village some 4km inland from its coastal offshoot and not without charm.

 Torrox, like many other towns along the Costa Del Sol, is split into two parts - Torrox Costa (on the coast) and Torrox Pueblo (further inland).
 Torrox Costa is a popular holiday destination for… More →

 Torrox Costa is a resort town which is popular with German holiday-makers and a number of expats.
-The majority of the holiday apartments are in this part of Torrox – and with its proximity to… More →
+The majority of the holiday apartments are in this part of Torrox – and with its proximity to the… More →